-- 2.37 The draft LIVA which has been prepared for the emerging scheme for Catesby concludes: "A review of national and local policy, landscape character and visual amenity has been undertaken, and the findings confirm that the site relates very well in both landscape and visual terms to the existing landscape, and that the site represents a logical and easily assimilated potential development.2 - 2.38 In summary, we consider the proposed allocation is positively prepared, effective, justified and consistent with National Policy.
+2.29 In summary, we consider the proposals to remove land from the Green Belt but not allocate for any particular use is positively prepared, effective, justified and consistent with National Policy.
 To this end we support the decision to remove this, and other sites from the Green Belt.
 Paragraphs 156 and 157 of the NPPF lend further weight to the balance of planning considerations in supporting the continued allocation of the land for housing to enable a comprehensive planned development to be achieved and to deliver new housing.
-The combination of complimentary factors such as Oxford City's unmet housing need as set out in paragraph 2.29 above, the recent GB review conclusions and the pressing need for housing in the district are considered to constitute the exceptional circumstances to warrant the site being allocated. - 2.39 The core land-use planning principles require the planning system to 'proactively' drive and support sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local communities the country needs.
+The combination of complimentary factors such as Oxford city's unmet housing need, the recent Green Belt review conclusions and the pressing need for housing in the district are considered to constitute the exceptional circumstances to warrant the site being removed

+2.30 The core land-use planning principles require the planning system to 'proactively' drive and support sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local communities the country needs.
 As stated in the NPPF (paragraph 17): "every effort should be made objectively to identify and meet the housing business and other development needs to the area, and respond positively to wider opportunities for growth."
 Plans therefore should take account of market signals and set out a clear strategy for allocating sufficient land which is suitable for development in their area (NPPF paragraph 17).
 It is clear to Catesby that the Vale have taken this obligation seriously.
-Indeed in commissioning Kirkham Landscape

-Planning to undertake a full Green Belt review during 2013/2014, the Council have clearly identified the need for a comprehensive review.
+Indeed in commissioning Kirkham Landscape Planning to undertake a full Green Belt review during 2013/2014, the Council have clearly identified the need for a comprehensive review.
 Catesby Estates Ltd fully endorse this rational and holistic approach.